MSLNZ/msl-package-manager/docs/cli_usage.rst

    msl list --pypi --update-cache

-Print the detailed information about the branches and the tags for the repositories_:
+Show the information about the repositories_ (includes information about the branches and the tags) in JSON_ format:

 .. code-block:: console

-   msl list --github --detailed
+   msl list --github --json

 .. _create_cli: